SachaSkinner/gif-joy/README.md

 # gif-joy
-Creating buttons  with gif-click and a  search engine, using gif-API.
+Creating a GIF SEARCH page with ready buttons and a search engine, using giphy-API and Ajax call.
+Responsive design, including mobile.